 Since Jeff & I removed store-bought mayo from our diet, we’ve never had a real need for it.
 I used to really enjoy homemade Thousand Island dressing, which is created by using a combination of mayonnaise and ketchup, but when we stopped buying ketchup and mayo, I didn’t really miss the creamy dressings all that much.
 Plus, I realized I didn’t use ketchup and mayo all that often in the first place.
 Olive oil is all I really need to dress my salads.

 Whenever I made tuna salad or something that would require mayo, I would replace it with an avocado and call it a day.
-A ripe avocado provides the exact same creamy texture as mayonnaise and when you replace an avocado for mayo and combine it together with the ingredients in your tuna salad recipe, you also add quite a healthy dose of fat as well.
+A ripe avocado provides the exact same creamy texture as mayonnaise and when you replace an avocado for mayo and combine it together with the ingredients in your tuna salad recipe, you also add quite a healthy dose of fat.

 But for those few times when I felt I wanted mayonnaise, I would turn to Melissa Joulwan’s video and my kitchen would become a disaster.
 The first time I used the blender to make Paleo mayo I got it on the cabinets, in my hair and all over the counter.
 The lowest setting on my blender just wasn’t low enough, or I didn’t take the proper amount of care to stir and cover the hole while it was processing.